A little reminder about how important it is to read every day

 Read the text carefully and then write the answers to each of the questions, in sentences, on a piece of paper or in a notebook.

 Here is your writing activity for this week.
-This week, you need to let your imagination run away with you again!
+This week, you need to let your imagination run away with you more than ever!

 Remember to think carefully about;

-This week I would like you to work on contractions.
+This week I would like you to practise compound words.